Memphis Builder’s Warranty Inspection

 In that case, the owner should anticipate paying the full fee for a standard inspection and possibly an additional charge for preparing the builder’s punch list.

-If the owner uses the same individual who originally inspected his property then he can expect to pay a reduced fee for the warranty inspections.
+If the owner uses the same individual who originally inspected his property.
+Then he can expect to pay a reduced fee for the warranty inspections.

 Why choose us for your Memphis builder’s warranty inspection?

-Our company’s general approach begins by comparing the current condition of the house with what was documented in the original report, concentrating on previously found defects.
+In-House Inspections general approach begins by comparing the current condition of the house with what was documented in the original report, concentrating on previously found defects.

 Next, comes a consultation with the client and a subsequent investigation of any specific issues he raises.